csiro-fair/marimba/README.md

 ![](docs/img/marimba-help.png "marimba-help")

 Marimba has minimal system level dependencies, such as `ffmpeg`, which are required for its operation.
 On Ubuntu you can install `ffmpeg` with:

 ```bash
 sudo apt install ffmpeg
 ```

-To set up a Marimba development environment, please refer to the [Environment Guide](docs/environment.md), which provides detailed instructions and guidelines for configuring your development setup.
+To set up a Marimba development environment, please refer to the [Environment Setup Guide](docs/environment.md), which provides detailed instructions and guidelines for configuring your development environment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>